rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

 That's it for our intro to ReasonReact.
 Although this was a simple app with barebones styling, we've covered a ton of ground.
 We saw what a stateless component looks like in ReasonReact and how ReasonReact handles statefulness with reducer components.
-In addition, we went through the ceremony of data fetching and normalization that comes along with bringing unsafe JSON into a type-safe world.
+We also went through the ceremony of data fetching and normalization that comes along with bringing unsafe JSON into a type-safe world.

 If you're interested in adding Reason to a side-project or moving parts of a codebase into Reason, you're in luck!
-Reason compiles to plain JavaScript files, so you can incrementally introduce ReasonReact to a codebase without needing to rewrite massive sections of your app or without needing to ship multiple versions of React!
+Since Reason compiles to plain JavaScript files you can incrementally introduce ReasonReact little by little.
+This means you can skip the massive rewrite and start playing with this new technology in a non-invasive manner.
 Just compile your ReasonReact components down to JavaScript and import them from your JavaScript React components!

 I hope that throughout this article you've enjoyed getting a feel for ReasonReact and the value that it can bring to some logic-heavy components.
 Or at the very least I hope that peeking into ReasonReact's approach to state management and data handling brought some new approaches you can bring back with you to JavaScript codebases.
 Reason might not be fully mature enough to go all-in on just yet but it seems like it's got a bright future ahead of it.
 Lastly, if you have any ideas or if you know of better ways to do set up the components we wrote today, let me know&mdash;I'd love to hear!
+Feel free to follow me on [Medium](https://medium.com/@benjamin.d.johnson) or check out my [Twitter](https://mobile.twitter.com/benjamminj).